University Studies - Mathematics and Natural Science and Computer Science (AS)

 Certificate of Achievement

-Students who complete the CSU General Education Breadth requirements or the IGETC for CSU or UC requirements are eligible to receive a Certificate of Achievement in University Studies.
+Students who complete the California General Education Transfer Curriculum (Cal-GETC) requirements are eligible to receive a Certificate of Achievement.
 An official request must be filed with the Admission and Records Office prior to the deadline as stated in the Academic Calendar.